Byzantine–Sasanian War of 602–628: Composition of the armies and strategy

 The elite cavalry corps of the Persians was the Aswaran.
 The lance (kontos) was probably its preferred weapon, having the power to skewer two men simultaneously.
 Its horses along with their riders were covered in lamellar armor to protect them from enemy archers.

-According to Emperor Maurice's Strategikon, a manual of war, the Persians made heavy use of archers that were the most "rapid, although not powerful archery" of all warlike nations, and they avoided weather that hampered their bows.
+According to Maurice's Strategikon, a manual of war, the Persians made heavy use of archers that were the most "rapid, although not powerful archery" of all warlike nations, and they avoided weather that hampered their bows.
 It claims that they deployed so that their formation was equal in strength in the center and the flanks.
 They also apparently neutralized the charge of Roman lancers by using rough terrain since the latter preferred to avoid hand-to-hand combat.
 Thus, the Strategikon advised fighting on level terrain with rapid charges to avoid the Persian arrows.
 They were seen as skilled in laying siege and liked to "achieve their results by planning and generalship".